seismology-RUB/PyLoT/README.md

 # PyLoT

-version: 0.2
+version: 0.3

 The Python picking and Localisation Tool

 This python library contains a graphical user interfaces for picking seismic phases.
-This software needs [ObsPy][ObsPy] and the PySide Qt4 bindings for python to be installed first.
+This software needs [ObsPy][ObsPy] and the PySide2 Qt5 bindings for python to be installed first.

 PILOT has originally been developed in Mathworks' MatLab.
 In order to distribute PILOT without facing portability problems, it has been decided to redevelop the software package in Python.
 The great work of the ObsPy group allows easy